Things to do in Puglia on Your Italian Family Holiday

 Sitting up on the terrace looking out to all the other coned roof Trulli is just incredible.
 Perfect for your Italy family holiday.

 The historical centre is something out of a fairy tail and a stroll through the Trulli lined streets is an absolute must to really experience the beauty.

-The Grotta di Castellana – Castellana caves are the largest ever explored in Italy and feature a unique “white cave” which by some is considered one of the best in the world.
+The Grotta di Castellana – Castellana caves are the largest ever explored in Italy and is one of the best things to do in Puglia with kids.
+They are a must see sight for any traveller and feature a unique “white cave” which by some is considered one of the best in the world.

 The Castellana Caves are quite accessible for children.
 You cannot bring a pram, though it is safe enough to wear a baby carrier for babies or toddlers.
 They actually provide some at the door if you don’t have your own.
 We had our two year old in a back pack carrier and he loved it.
 Our four year old was able to walk the 3km round trip with no problems.